US Shuts Down Pirate Site, Court Strikes Down Anti-Data-Mining Law, and Patenting FLOSS

 CS Student Gets A C&D

-Comments Off Posted in: Podcast on November 2, 2010
+Comments Off on Episode 74: Google-Centric (Repost) Posted in: Podcast on November 2, 2010

 The New York Times reported last Friday, October 29, 2010, that the United States has filed a brief, as an amicus curiae, in ACLU v.
 Myriad Genetics case which is currently on appeal before the Federal Circuit.
 This follows the March 2010 landmark ruling by a federal district court in New York (see our related posts here and here) which invalidated several patents claims over isolated and purified genetic material and certain diagnostic processes related to BRCA 1 and BRCA 2 (tumor suppressor gene and protein linked to breast and ovarian cancers).